JavaScriptBangkok/JavaScriptBangkok-1.0.0/website2/README.md

     name: Yonatan Kra
     description: |
       Gamers expect a flawless real-like experience.
 So do your applications users.
 Utilizing techniques that are heavily used in games, can help you boost your app’s performance and also save you money in cloud expanses.
 We’ll see how you can save on CPU, memory and bandwidth with these techniques.
-  - title: 'Just go for it: The story of dance-mat.js'
+  - title: "Just go for it: The story of dance-mat.js"
     name: Ramón Huidobro
     description: |
       Side projects can be daunting.
 It takes discipline to get started, and even more so to finish.